Ticketing, prize money, schedule: 10 questions about 2021 Roland-Garros

 When will Roland-Garros 2021 take place?

-The 2021 edition of the French Open is scheduled from May 30 to June 13.
-It was announced in April 2021 that it has been pushed back one week from its usual spring slot due to the lockdowns and regulations currently in force across France.
-That means that it will take place seven months after the 2020 edition, postponed to autumn 2020 because of the coronavirus crisis.
+The 2021 edition of Roland-Garros is scheduled to take place from May 30 to June 13.
+In April 2021, the French Tennis Federation announced that the tournament had been pushed back one week from its usual spring slot due to the lockdowns and regulations in force across France.
+That means that the 2021 edition will take place seven months after the 2020 edition, postponed to autumn 2020 because of the coronavirus crisis.

 In 2020, Rafael Nadal won the men’s singles title in 2020 – his 13th in Paris – while Iga Swiatek won her maiden Slam in women’s singles.

 Here are all the other 2020 champions: